0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ### Understand Windows and Linux

-Set up a lab and start poking around, you can create a lab as below, don't mind the AWS part just use VMware or VirtualBox or Docker Container to do it, and you will learn a lot.
+Hands-on learning is key!
+Set up a cybersecurity lab using a free tool like VMware, VirtualBox, or Docker containers.
+This lets you safely experiment with different scenarios and learn through exploration.

-If you wondering what operating system that you should focus on, go with Windows first and then Linux (or mix up but always pay more time for Windows)
+For operating systems, focus on Windows first.
+Linux is valuable too, but mastering Windows vulnerabilities is crucial as it's a common target.
+You can eventually explore both, but prioritize Windows initially.

 ### Email